alabou/NMOS-MatroxOnly/SenderCapabilities.md

 ---

-In [IS-04][], a Sender resource expresses the capabilities of a Sender through attributes that identify constraints on streams or sub-Streams that are compatible with the Sender.
+In [IS-04][], a Sender resource expresses the capabilities of a Sender through attributes that identify constraints on streams and sub-Streams that are compatible with the Sender.
 Such Sender can be constrained to operate at an operating point within the Sender Capabilities using the [IS-11][] API.

 The Sender `caps` object is provided as an extensible mechanism to define fine-grained capabilities.